bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-02-08-scent-of-green-papaya.md

 There is sadly no real Vietnamese tradition for Trân to draw on in constructing his images and metaphors.
 Vietnamese film production dates back to the 1930s (when it was largely in the hands of Vietnamese-Chinese), but most production since the 1930s – including the communist government’s propaganda output – has been locked into stale conventions of theatricality and melodrama.
 Implicitly acknowledging his own cultural identity as a westernised émigré artist, Trân has combined ideas and influences from both oriental and occidental sources to underpin his vision.
 The use of the studio and the _mise en scène_ of tracking shots is indebted to western tradition, from von Sternberg to Bresson.
 The use of a small boy given to domestic mischief and provocative farting is a respectful nod to Ozu.

 Trân insists that his future projects will be shot in Vietnam, and that they will deal with the country’s present-day realities and problems; _Green Papaya_ will be his only period movie, and it expresses things that he needed to get out of his system.
 It’s hard to imagine what the film might mean to a Vietnamese audience, either in Vietnam or in the global diaspora, but its established success suggests that its central conundrum – the tangled lines between servitude and love – achieves a universality.
 Not bad for a first-time director far from home.

-Tony Rayns, _Sight and Sound_, April 1994
+**Tony Rayns, _Sight and Sound_, April 1994**

-<![endif]-->
+<br><br>

 **THE SCENT OF GREEN PAPAYA (MÙI DU DU XANH)**
 _Director_: Trân Anh Hûng
 ©_/Produced by_: Les Productions Lazennec
-©_/In co-production with_: SFP Cinéma,
-La Sept Cinéma
+©_/In co-production with_: SFP Cinéma,  La Sept Cinéma
 _With the participation of_: Canal+, CNC - Centre national de la cinématographie, Foundation Gan pour le Cinema, Procirep
 _Executive Producer_: Christophe Rossignon
 _Associate Producers_: Adeline Lécallier, Alain Rocca